-Parkinson-plus syndromes are a group of neurological conditions that are similar to Parkinson's disease but have unique characteristics.
-These syndromes can be hard to diagnose because the symptoms mimic other conditions.
+Parkinson-plus syndromes are a group of neurological conditions that are similar to Parkinson's disease but have unique features.
+These syndromes can be hard to diagnose because the symptoms are like those of other conditions.

 The most common types of Parkinson-plus syndromes are progressive supranuclear palsy (PSP), multiple system atrophy (MSA), cortical-basal ganglionic degeneration (CBGD), and dementia with Lewy bodies (DLB).